swwwolf/wdbgark/README.md

 Q: Where is version 1.0?
 A: Lost in space of Google Code.

-Q: When the project starts?
+Q: When did the project start?
 A: February 2013 on Google Code.

 Q: What version should i use?